thriveweb/deking-new/content/pages/home.md

       Thanks guys, we love our new deck.”
     title: We loved the clear communication and punctuality.
+  - by: Jenny Bedford-Smyth - Wynnum
+    details: >-
+      Can’t go wrong with this company!!
+Just love our new deck:)) They gave us the best price for what we wanted and nothing was to hard and there professionalism was next to none!!
+Highly recommend these guys!!
+Thanks Deking Decks
+    title: 'Just love our new deck:))'
 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/'
   description: >-